Flag of Bulgaria: Flag law

 According to the Law for the State Seal and National Flag of the Republic of Bulgaria, promulgated on 24 April 1998:

 Art.
 15. (1) The national flag of the Republic of Bulgaria is a national symbol which expresses the independence and sovereignty of the Bulgarian state.

 (2) The national flag of the Republic of Bulgaria is tricolour: white, green and red fields, placed horizontally from the top downwards.
 On fixing the national flag in a vertical situation of the carrying body the colours shall be arranged from left to right - white, green, red.

 (3) The national flag is of a rectangular shape.
 The fields of the individual colours shall be equal in size and shall be situated along the horizontal of the rectangular.

 Colours

 Appendix 2 to the Law for the State Seal and National Flag of the Republic of Bulgaria specifies colours when the flag is sewn from textiles or printed on paper.

-The law does not specify what colour values should be used in digital renderings of the flag.
-The website of the Bulgarian civil service recommends approximate colours (note that the decimal RGB values are inconsistent with the hexadecimal "web-safe" values).
+The law does not specify what colour values should be used in digital renderings of the flag but the website of the Bulgarian civil service recommends specific RGB values for electronic applications and legacy web-safe values for websites.